TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Let your friends help you discover the best news, features and videos on TheDC.
 Publish what you read and maintain full control.

-Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  Crowley was out of line Obama touts fair pay for women, despite record showing women paid less in White House \[VIDEO\] Former Obama aide says president 'doesn't really like people'
+Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  Crowley was out of line **'She Was Terrible'** Obama touts fair pay for women, despite record showing women paid less in White House \[VIDEO\]

 *   Social: Active
     *   Active